 - Problem-Solving Strategies The in-text examples include a description of the strategy used to arrive at a solution.
-This will help students organize the information in order to solve the problem. - Visual Impact We have introduced illustrations with heightened pedagogical impact.
-Some of these show the microscopic and macroscopic aspects of a topic under discussion, such as Figures 6-4 (Henry's Law) and 6-11 (electrolytic conductance).
-The Chemical Connections essays have been enhanced further with more photos to illustrate each topic. - Key Questions We use a Key Questions framework to emphasize key chemical concepts.
+This will help students organize the information in order to solve the problem. - [New] Interactive Examples in OWL allow students to work some of in-text examples multiple times in slightly different versions to encourage thinking their way through the example instead of passively reading through to the solution. - [UPDATED] Visual Impact We have introduced illustrations with heightened pedagogical impact.
+These include ones that show the microscopic and macroscopic aspects of a topic under discussion, such as Figures 6.4 (Henry's Law) and 6.11 (electrolytic conductance).
+The Chemical Connections essays have been enhanced further with more photos that illustrate each topic. - Key Questions We use a Key Questions framework to emphasize key chemical concepts.
 This focused approach guides students through each chapter by using section head questions. - [UPDATED] Chemical Connections Over 150 essays describe applications of chemical concepts presented in the text, linking the chemistry to their real uses.
-Many new application boxes on diverse topics were added. - Summary of Key Reactions In each organic chemistry chapter (10-19) there is an annotated summary of all the new reactions introduced.
-Keyed to sections in which they are introduced, there is also an example of each reaction. - Chapter Summaries Summaries reflect the Key Questions framework.
-At the end of each chapter, the Key Questions are restated and the summary paragraphs that follow are designed to highlight the concepts associated with the questions. - Looking Ahead Problems At the end of most chapters, the challenge problems are designed to show the application of principles in the chapter to material in the following chapters. - Tying-It-Together and Challenge Problems At the end of most chapters, these problems build on past material to test students' knowledge of these concepts.
-In the Challenge Problems, associated chapter references are given.
+Many new application boxes on diverse topics were added such as, Electrolyte Solutions in Body and Intravenous Fluids (Chapter 6), DDT, A Boon and a Curse (Chapter 13), Carbohydrates and Obesity (Chapter 20), and Depression and Nutrient Deficiency (Chapter 30). - Summary of Key Reactions In each organic chemistry chapter (10-19) there is an annotated summary of all the new reactions introduced.
+Keyed to sections in which they are introduced, there is also an example of each reaction. - [UPDATED] Chapter Summaries Summaries reflect the Key Questions framework.
+At the end of each chapter, the Key Questions are restated and the summary paragraphs that follow are designed to highlight the concepts associated with the questions.

-- How To Boxes These boxes emphasize the skills students need to master the material.
-They include topics such as, "How to Determine the Number of Significant Figures in a Number" (Chapter 1) and "How to Draw Enantiomers" (Chapter 15). - Molecular Models Ball-and-stick models, space-filling models, and electron-density maps are used throughout the text as appropriate aids for visualizing molecular properties and interactions. - Margin Definitions Many terms are also defined in the margin to help students learn terminology.
-By skimming the chapter for these definitions, students will have a quick summary of its contents. - Answers to all in-text and odd-numbered end-of-chapter problems Answers to selected problems are provided at the end of the book.
+- [NEW] GOB OWL Problems The number of end-of-chapter problems assignable in GOB OWL, the web-based homework system that accompanies this book, has doubled in this edition. - [UPDATED] Looking Ahead Problems At the end of most chapters, the challenge problems are designed to show the application of principles in the chapter to material in the following chapters. - [UPDATED] Tying-It-Together and Challenge Problems At the end of most chapters, these problems build on past material to test students' knowledge of the concepts.
+In the Challenge Problems, associated chapter references are given. - [UPDATED] How To Boxes These boxes emphasize the skills students need to master the material.
+They include topics such as, "How to Determine the Number of Significant Figures in a Number" (Chapter 1) and "How to Draw Enantiomers" (Chapter 15). - Molecular Models Ball-and-stick models, space-filling models, and electron-density maps are used throughout the text as appropriate aids to visualizing molecular properties and interactions. - Margin Definitions Many terms are also defined in the margin to help students learn terminology.
+By skimming the chapter for these definitions students will have a quick summary of its contents. - Margin Notes Additional bits of information, such as historical notes and reminders, complement nearby text. - Answers to all in-text and odd-numbered end-of-chapter problems Answers to selected problems are provided at the end of the book.
 Detailed worked-out solutions to these same problems are provided in the Student Solutions Manual. - Glossary The glossary at the back of the book gives a definition of each new term along with the number of the section in which the term is introduced.